-Option C Isoniazid and Rifampin Daily- self-administered (7 days/week for 3 months (18 weeks) Isoniazid: Adults and children age 15 and over: 300mg PO Children up to age 14:- 10-20 mg/kg po- max dose 300mg (see table C) Rifampin: Adults and children age 15 and over: - 600mg PO for all adults Children up to age 14: - (15-20 mg/kg)- max dose 600mg (see table D) 90 doses within 6 months A regimen of 3 months of daily Isoniazid plus Rifampin is a preferred treatment that is conditionally recommended for adults of all ages, children and for HIV -positive persons as drug interactions allow.
+Option C Isoniazid and Rifampin Daily- self-administered (7 days/week for 3 months (18 weeks) Isoniazid: Adults and children age 15 and over: 300 mg PO Children up to age 14: 10-20 mg/kg PO- max dose 300 mg (see table C) Rifampin: Adults and children age 15 and over: 600 mg PO for all adults Children up to age 14: (15-20 mg/kg)- max dose 600 mg (see table D) 90 doses within 6 months A regimen of 3 months of daily Isoniazid plus Rifampin is a preferred treatment that is conditionally recommended for adults of all ages, children and for HIV -positive persons as drug interactions allow.
 Among children aged < 15 years specifically, a 3-month course of daily Isoniazid plus Rifampin appeared as effective as a 6 month or longer course of Isoniazid.
 Isoniazid and Rifampin is not recommended for the following adults: Persons taking medications with clinically significant or unknown drug interactions with rifampin, presumed infected with RIF-resistant M.TB, and women who are pregnant or expect to become pregnant within the 3 month regimen.
-Refer to the contract physician children aged 2 and older who are close contacts for whom the Isoniazid and Rifampin may be considered because it offers practical advantages over the other preferred regimens.
-Option D Isoniazid 6 Months Daily: self-administered (7 days/week) for 6 months OR Adults and children: Age 15 and over: - Isoniazid 300mg PO Children up to age 14: - Isoniazid 10-20 mg/kg po- max dose 300mg (see table C) 180 doses within 9 months Isoniazid therapy for 6 months is strongly recommended as an alternative for those unable to take a shorter preferred regimen, e.g., due to drug-drug intolerability or drug-dru interactions particularly in HIV negative persons.
-In HIV positive patients, Isoniazid may b concurrently taken with nucleoside reverse transcriptase inhibitors (NRTIs), protease inhibitors or non-nucleoside reverse transcriptase inhibitors (NNRTIs).
-OR Twice-weekly DOT for 6 months OR Adults and children: Age 15 and over: - 900mg max dose PO Children up to age 14:- 20-40 mg/kg po- max dose 900mg (see table C) OR 52 doses within 9 months NOTE: Twice weekly regimen not recommended for HIV positive patients.
-LTBI patients (including HIV infected) on daily INH LTBI regimen will no longer require DC Consider adding pyridoxine (Vitamin B6) 25-50mg to be given with each dose of isoniazid as a preventive measure against Isoniazid -induced peripheral neuropathy.
+Refer to the contract physician children aged 2 and older who are close contacts for whom the Isoniazid and Rifampin regimen may be considered because it offers practical advantages over the other preferred regimens.
+Option D Isoniazid 6 Months Daily: self-administered (7 days/week) for 6 months Adults and children: Age 15 and over: Isoniazid 300 mg PO Children up to age 14: Isoniazid 10-20 mg/kg PO- max dose 300 mg (see table C) 180 doses within 9 months Isoniazid therapy for 6 months is strongly recommended as an alternative for those unable to take a shorter preferred regimen, e.g., due to drug-drug intolerability or drug-drug interactions particularly in HIV negative persons.
+In HIV positive patients, Isoniazid may be taken concurrently taken with nucleoside reverse transcriptase inhibitors (NRTIs), protease inhibitors or non-nucleoside reverse transcriptase inhibitors (NNRTIs).
+OR OR Twice-weekly DOT for 6 months OR Adults and children: Age 15 and over: 900 mg max dose PO Children up to age 14: 20-40 mg/kg PO- max dose 900 mg (see table C) OR 52 doses within 9 months NOTE: Twice weekly regimen not recommended for HIV positive patients.
+LTBI patients (including HIV infected) on daily INH LTBI regimen will no longer require DOT.
+Consider adding pyridoxine (Vitamin B6) 25-50mg to be given with each dose of isoniazid as a preventive measure against Isoniazid -induced peripheral neuropathy.

-Option D Daily self-admin (7 days/ week) for 9 months Adults and children age 15 and over: - Isoniazid 300mg PO 270 doses within 12 months In HIV-positive patients, Isoniazid may be taken concurrently with nucleoside reverse transcriptase inhibitors (NRTIs), protease inhibitors, or non-nucleoside reverse transcripta inhibitors (NNRTIs).
-9 Months Children up to age 14: - Isoniazid 10-20 mg/kg po- max dose 300mg (see table C) OR OR OR NOTE: Twice-weekly regimen not recommended for HIV positive patients.
+Option D Daily self-admin (7 days/ week) for 9 months Adults and children age 15 and over: 270 doses within 12 In HIV-positive patients, Isoniazid may be taken concurrently with nucleoside reverse transcriptase inhibitors (NRTIs), protease inhibitors, or non-nucleoside reverse Isoniazid 9 Months , Isoniazid 300 mg PO months transcriptase inhibitors (NNRTIs).
+Children up to age 14: Isoniazid 10-20 mg/kg PO- max dose 300 mg (see table C) OR OR OR NOTE: Twice-weekly regimen not recommended for HIV positive patients.
 LTBI patients (including HIV-infected) on daily INH LTBI regimen will no longer require DOT.
-Twice-weekly DOT for 9 months Adults and children age 15 and over: - 900mg max dose PO Children up to age 14: - 20-40 mg/kg po- max dose 900mg PO (see table C) 76 doses within 12 months Consider adding pyridoxine (Vitamin B6) 25 - 50 mg to be given with each dose of isoniaz preventive measure against Isoniazid-induced peripheral neuropathy.
+Twice-weekly DOT for 9 months Adults and children age 15 and over: 900 mg max dose PO 76 doses within 12 months Consider adding pyridoxine (Vitamin B6) 25 - 50 mg to be given with each dose of isoniazid as a preventive measure against Isoniazid-induced peripheral neuropathy.
+Children up to age 14: 20-40 mg/kg PO- max dose 900 mg PO (see table C)